OAndris/learning_reference/git/gitcommands.md

 `git checkout -- file.txt` (undo changes in working directory)

----

-Remove every untracked changes (everything that is not in the repository or in the staging tree):
+**Remove every untracked changes (everything that is not in the repository or in the staging tree):**

 `git clean -n` (check what would happen if git clean was actually performed)